villagrat/villagrat/README.md

 ### Hello World 👋

-### &nbsp;About Me :
+### About Me :

 I am a Full Stack Software Developer from Argentina.

-- 👨‍💻 Working on multiple frontend and backend project using React and Nodejs
+- 👨‍💻 Working on multiple frontend and backend projects using React and Nodejs
+- 🎵 Music Enthusiast
 - ⚡ In my free time I enjoy keeping up to date with new technologies by reading Medium blogs and watching Youtube channels like Fireship.